 Experience & Education

-Office Assistant for Berklee Music Education DepartmentJanuary 2009 to Present (over 8 years)
+Office Assistant for Berklee Music Education DepartmentJanuary 2009 to Present (about 10 years)

 I assist with needs around the office, such as labeling instruments, signing out instruments, making copies, and doing paperwork.